Comprehensive Program for Feeding Disorders - FAQs

 On average, the feeding day treatment program lasts 6 weeks; however, this can change depending on the child's progress.
 Other factors such as insurance authorization or the child's medical status may impact the length of stay.

-Upon completion of the 6 week program, all children are followed by the feeding team for two years.
-Outpatient visits, phone calls and mailed surveys are all part of the two year follow-up care plan.
+Upon completion of the 6 week program, all children are followed by the feeding team for two years or as long as necessary.
+Outpatient visits are also part of the two year follow-up care plan.

 Families who are from out of town have often used the local Ronald McDonald House.
 We would be more than happy to make a referral for you to use this facility as it is only a short 10-minute drive from our hospital.
 This facility can also provide shuttle service to and from the hospital.